 Kingdoms in the Canopy

 For a person who spent most of his life in Bengaluru city, and now lives in the Andaman Islands, what I wake up to each morning has changed drastically through the years.
 There is, however, a profound sense of familiarity in the large reddish-yellow ants that marched on the mango tree outside my home in Bengaluru and now dominate the view on most young trees I see on Havelock Island.
 The trees that they grace with their domineering presence are dotted with a number of nests.
 Just like a sky that reveals more stars as your eyes adjust, stare at a tree with weaver ants and more nests slowly begin to appear.
-With multiple nests across an expanse of trees, a single colony can spread as far as 1.5 square kilometres, housing up to 500,000 individuals.
+With multiple nests across an expanse of trees, a single colony can spread as far as 1,500 square metres, housing up to 500,000 individuals.

 In the trees they call home, these ants dominate the network of branches.
 When they venture to the ground in search of food, they are an equally commendable force.
 Each group of workers appears to unanimously agree on their purpose, and consequently bring harmony to hard work.
 This allows them to carry food and other resources many times their size up to their home in the trees; without having to engage in the “my left, not yours” kind of conversations that we tend to struggle with while moving furniture.

 Their dominance of the canopies has been documented as early as the third century A.D.
 In China, weaver ants were used as natural pest control agents in citrus orchards.
 They would feed on insects that attacked the tree, and in exchange, they received sugary treats from the hempiterans that shared the tree with them (Hemiptera are sap-sucking insects that release carbohydrate rich dew drops).
 Early agriculturists would connect different trees in their orchard with bamboo to allow weaver ants to spread and start new colonies.